-As of 31 December 2021, the share capital of the Company amounted to CHF 331,250.01 and was divided into 33,125,001 registered shares with a nominal value of CHF 0.01 each, all fully paid-up.
+As of 31 December 2022, the share capital of the Company amounted to CHF 331,250.01 and was divided into 33,125,001 registered shares (vinkulierte Namenaktien) with a nominal value of CHF 0.01 each, all fully paid-up.

 Subject to the Percentage Limit described in art.
 5 para.
-3 of the Articles of Association and provided that its holder or usufructuary has been duly entered into the share register as a shareholder with voting rights on or before the relevant Record Date, each share carries one vote at a shareholders' meeting.
-The shares rank pari passu in all other respects with each other, including, in respect of entitlements to dividends, to a share in the liquidation proceeds in the case of a liquidation of the Company and to pre-emptive rights.
+3 of the Articles of Assosciation and provided that its holder or usufructuary has been duly entered into the share register as a shareholder with voting rights on or before the relevant Record Date, each share carries one vote at a shareholders' meeting.
+Aside from the limitations described in the preceding sentence, the shares rank pari passu in all other respects with each other, including in respect of entitlements to dividends, to a share in the liquidation proceeds in the case of a liquidation of the Company and to pre-emptive rights.
+Dividend and voting rights are suspended for treasury shares held by the Company.

-The Company issues its registered shares only as uncertificated securities within the meaning of art.
-973c CO, and registers them as book-entry securities within the meaning of the Federal Act on Intermediated Securities (FISA).
+The Company issues its registered shares only as uncertificated securities (Wertrechte) within the meaning of art.
+973c CO, and registers them as book-entry securities (Bucheffekten) within the meaning of the Federal Act on Intermediated Securities (FISA).
 In accordance with art.
-973c CO, the Company maintains a non-public register of uncertificated securities.
+973c CO, the Company maintains a non-public register of uncertificated securities (Wertrechtebuch).

 Shareholders have no right to request conversion of the form in which registered shares are issued into another form.
-Each shareholder may, however, at any time require from the Company a confirmation relating to their current shareholding, as reflected in the Company's share register.
+Each shareholder may, however, at any time require from the Company a confirmation relating to their current shareholding, as reflected in the Company's share register (Aktienbuch).

-The Company has not issued any participation certificates.
+The Company has not issued any participation certificates (Partizipationsscheine).